cntools/libsurvive/README.md

 Since the focus is on tracking; it does not independently run the HMD.
 For an open souce stack that does that see [monado](https://monado.freedesktop.org/)

 Most of the development is discussed on Discord.
-[Join the chat and discussion in our discord!](https://discordapp.com/invite/7QbCAGS)
+[Join the chat and discussion in our discord!](https://discordapp.com/invite/7QbCAGS).
+There is also a [matrix bridge](https://app.element.io/#/room/#libsurvive-main:matrix.org) available to join the discussion.

 An example application is libsurvive running the controllers and HMD in Godot:
 [![Watch video](https://img.youtube.com/vi/yC75XknKTo0/0.jpg)](https://www.youtube.com/watch?v=yC75XknKTo0)